7 Things to Do Between Christmas and New Year's Day

 The annual Jingle Hike Challenge is back!

 Explore 12 Southwestern Illinois locations on this winter scavenger hunt.
 Hidden on the trails and in the parks are 12 trees with red-ribbon jingle bells waiting to be found- find them all, take a photo with the bells as proof, and tag the Heartlands Conservancy Facebook page for a chance to win a prize!
 Bring the whole family, pack a trail lunch, and enjoy the outdoors while playing I Spy for the bells!
-Register here.
+The Jingle Hike Challenge typically runs from late November to early January.

 There’s a certain nostalgia in hearing a bowling ball roll down the alley and knock down pins- and what better activity to do when it’s cold outside than toss a few balls down the lane?

-A beloved American pastime, bowling provides hours of entertainment on a modest budget and is fun for adults and kids alike and many of the alleys have alternative entertainment like arcades and offer food and drinks.
-There are five bowling alleys in Southwestern Illinois- an afternoon out of the house just might strike all the right boxes for you!
+A beloved American pastime, bowling provides hours of entertainment on a modest budget and is fun for adults and kids alike.
+Many alleys offer alternative entertainment, like arcades, and food and drinks.
+There are five bowling alleys in Southwestern Illinois.
+An afternoon out of the house might strike all the right notes for you!

-Mixing the vibe of a board game with the brain-power of detective-work, escape rooms are a unique activity the whole family can participate in.
+Mixing the vibe of a board game with the brainpower of detective work, escape rooms are a unique activity the whole family can enjoy.
 Try one of the region’s multiple escape rooms and solve timed mysteries using clues.

-Escape a Wild West Prison, the Captain’s Quarters of a pirate ship, a failing dam control room, or save the president in one of many themed puzzles.
-Escape rooms are indoors, fast-paced, and kid-friendly- a perfect thing to do on a boring winter’s day!
+Escape a Wild West Prison or save the president at the Bailout Escape Rooms.
+Escape rooms are indoor, fast-paced, and kid-friendly —a perfect thing to do on a boring winter’s day!

-Always wanted to know how to tie dye?
-What about paint or create pottery?
+Always wanted to know how to tie-dye?
+What about painting or creating pottery?
 It’s never too late to learn something new!
-Whether it be a practical skill or an aesthetic one, we all benefit with more makers in the world!
+Whether it be a practical skill or an aesthetic one, we all benefit from more makers in the world!

 Reservations, times, age requirements, and class sizes vary by business.
-Make sure to check out businesses online for class calendars, supply checklists, and information!
+Make sure to check out businesses' websites for class calendars, supply checklists, and other information!

 About the Author